jeffliu007/Skybnb/API-docs-AirBnB.md

     }
     ```

-- Error Response: Query parameter validation errors
+* Error Response: Query parameter validation errors

-  - Status Code: 400
+  * Status Code: 400
-  - Headers:
+  * Headers:
-    - Content-Type: application/json
+    * Content-Type: application/json
-  - Body:
+  * Body:

     ```json
     {
       "message": "Validation Error",
       "statusCode": 400,
-      "errors": [
+      "errors": {
-        "Page must be greater than or equal to 0", "Size must be greater than or equal to 0", "Maximum latitude is invalid",
+        "page": "Page must be greater than or equal to 1", "size": "Size must be greater than or equal to 1", "maxLat": "Maximum latitude is invalid",
-        "Minimum latitude is invalid",
+        "minLat": "Minimum latitude is invalid",
-        "Maximum longitude is invalid",
+        "minLng": "Maximum longitude is invalid",
-        "Minimum longitude is invalid",
+        "maxLng": "Minimum longitude is invalid",
-        "Maximum price must be greater than or equal to 0", "Minimum price must be greater than or equal to 0" ]
+        "minPrice": "Maximum price must be greater than or equal to 0", "maxPrice": "Minimum price must be greater than or equal to 0" }
     }
     ```